-Lt.
+Capt.
 Calvin Chew has served in Law Enforcement for more than 21 years.
 He received a Bachelor’s of Science Degree in Criminal Justice from the University of Maryland, College Park.
-Prior to joining the Richmond County Sheriff’s Office in 1991, Lt.
+Prior to joining the Richmond County Sheriff’s Office in 1991, Capt.
 Chew also served in the United States Army.
 He has worked in Criminal Investigations for more than 15 years and currently leads a team of four in the Internal Affairs Division/Public Information Office

 Sgt.
 Michael McDaniel - Email